zengm-games/zengm/tools/names-manual/README.md

 For names that are used in multiple countries (like Hispanic names) do the same thing, except replace "country" in the filename with "group".

+Except possibly for very large countries, anything more than 500 names is excessive.
+This is just to keep file size down, since this is a web-based game.

 See the CSV files in this directory for examples.